 During the summer and fall of 2021, Delta completed a program of geological mapping, sampling, prospecting and mechanical trenching.
-The program culminated in the discovery of the Lone Pine Gold Occurrence where grab samples returned 18.8 and 21.1 g/t Au (channel sampling results are pending).
+The program culminated in the discovery of the Lone Pine Gold Occurrence where grab samples returned 18.8 and 21.1 g/t Au.
 This geological mapping program also lead to a better understanding of the structural controls and geometry of the gold mineralization.
 With structures trending 020 azimuth becoming gold targets as well as the structures trending at 060 azimuth.